Vault Records: History

 The Caesar & Cleo single would have a new lease of life.
-When the Ceasar & Cleo duo had a hit with "I Got You Babe" under their name Sonny & Cher, Vault re-released the old single as a Sonny & Cher record on Vault 916.
+When the Caesar & Cleo duo had a hit with "I Got You Babe" under their name Sonny & Cher, Vault re-released the old single as a Sonny & Cher record on Vault 916.
 This gave the label its first national chart hit.
 The single debuted at no. 100 on the Billboard chart on 23 October 1965 and peaked at no. 75 on 20 November.

 It was reported by Record World in the magazine's 10 December 1966 issue that Bell Records' president Larry Uttal had sealed a worldwide distribution deal with Vault for the label's recordings to be released Taurus & Elkay labels with Bell as the distributor.
 Ralph Kaffel, Jack Lewerke and Cliff Goldsmith were pictured with Uttal in the article.

 Vault was also reportedly going full-scale into the recording business.
 A first release for the company scheduled for 1 January.
 R&B artist, Theola Kilgore was the artist for that release.

 Chuck Bridges and the L.A.
 Happening released their album on Vault SLP-132 which had a four-star rating in the 29 November 1969 issue of Billboard.
 They also released their single "Keep Your Faith Baby" bw "Bad Sam" on Vault V-958 which according to Billboard, was a record Vault was jumping into the soul picture with.

 In 1969, Vault was sold to National Tape Distributors.

 In 1971, I Stand Alone by Charles Owens' Mother Lode was released on Vault SLP 9012.